code4it-dev/c4it-hugo/content/article/2020/036-integration-tests-for-dotnet-api/index.md

 ---
 title: How to run integration tests for .NET API
 date: 2020-08-11
+url: /blog/integration-tests-for-dotnet-api
+draft: false
+categories:
+  - Blog
 tags:
   - Tests
   - dotnet
   - CSharp
 toc: true
-url: /blog/integration-tests-for-dotnet-api
-categories:
-  - Blog
 summary: Integration tests are useful to check if multiple components fit together well.
 How can you test your APIs?
 And how can you mock dependencies?
+images:
+  - /blog/integration-tests-for-dotnet-api/featuredImage.png
 ---

 You already write Unit tests, right?